massgov/MDO-Standards/README.md

 ### Code Standards

+#### Process
+The following will enumerate the ideal coding process through which a member should traverse when writing any piece of code for the MDO.
+1. Gather requirements
+2. Write tests
+3. Rough documentation, comments, and pseudo-code
+4. Test code
+5. Finalize documentation
+6. Style review, code review
+7. Integration testing
+8. Pull Request
+9. Deployment/integration with code base

 #### Python

 The data office will conform to PEP8 standards found [here](https://www.python.org/dev/peps/pep-0008/).
 These standards can be tested locally by team members using the package [pep8](http://pep8.readthedocs.io/en/release-1.7.x/index.html).